The Usos: SmackDown Tag Team Champions (2016–2019)

 At the Royal Rumble, The Usos unsuccessfully challenged The New Day for the WWE Tag Team Championship.
-In February, The Usos entered a feud with Dudley Boyz after The Dudley Boyz put The Usos through tables after defeating The New Day and Mark Henry in an 8-man Tag team Tables match.
+In February, The Usos entered a feud with the Dudley Boyz after they put The Usos through tables after defeating The New Day and Mark Henry in an 8-man Tag team Tables match.
 On the WrestleMania 32 kickoff show, The Usos defeated The Dudley Boyz, but the next night on Raw, they were defeated by the Dudleys in tables match.
 On the April 11 episode of Raw, The Usos defeated The Social Outcasts in the first round of a tag team tournament.
 Following the match, they were attacked by Luke Gallows and Karl Anderson.
 The following week on Raw, The Usos lost to The Vaudevillains in the semi-final round.
 On the May 2 episode of Raw, The Usos and Roman Reigns were defeated by AJ Styles, Gallows and Anderson in a six-man tag team match when Styles pinned Jey Uso.
 At Extreme Rules, The Usos were defeated by Gallows and Anderson in a Texas Tornado match.
 Later that night, they helped Roman Reigns retain his title in the main event.

 On July 19, at the 2016 WWE draft, The Usos were drafted to SmackDown working on both the Battleground and SummerSlam pre-shows.
 Then, they entered an 8 tag team tournament to determine the inaugural holders of the WWE SmackDown Tag Team Championship.
 On the September 6 episode of SmackDown, The Usos turned heel for the first time since 2011 when they attacked American Alpha after losing to them in 28 seconds in the semi-finals.
 At Backlash, The Usos defeated the Hype Bros before facing Heath Slater and Rhyno in the tournament finals, but were defeated.
 The Usos faced the new champions at No Mercy, where they were defeated again.
 As part of their heel turn, they began a street-like, thuggish gimmick.
 The Usos participated in a 5–on–5 Survivor Series Tag Team Elimination match at Survivor Series, where they lost to Cesaro and Sheamus of Team Raw.
 The Usos would reignite their feud with American Alpha following the Elimination Chamber after they attacked American Alpha.